awsdocs/aws-xray-developer-guide/doc-source/xray-api-tutorial.md

 This tutorial uses the AWS CLI to show basic use of the X\-Ray API\.
 The AWS CLI, [available for Windows, Linux, and OS\-X](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), provides command line access to the public APIs for all AWS services\.

+**Note**
+You must verify that your AWS CLI is configured to the same Region that your Scorekeep sample application was created in\.

 Scripts included to test the sample application uses `cURL` to send traffic to the API and `jq` to parse the output\.
 You can download the `jq` executable from [stedolan\.github\.io](https://stedolan.github.io/jq/), and the `curl` executable from [https://curl.haxx.se/download.html](https://curl.haxx.se/download.html)\.
 Most Linux and OS X installations include cURL\.

 ## Generate Trace Data<a name="xray-api-tutorial-generatedata"></a>